Vaccination coverage in Canada

 When you're vaccinated, you help to create community immunity, sometimes called herd immunity.
 You protect both yourself and those around you.

 The more contagious a disease, the more we need high vaccination coverage to reach community immunity.
-For measles, the most contagious vaccine-preventable disease, we need coverage rates as high as 95%.
+For instance, for measles, the most contagious vaccine-preventable disease, we need coverage rates as high as 95%.

 How we calculate the numbers for vaccination coverage